Harassment After Bankruptcy

 The Bankruptcy Discharge entered in either a Chapter 7 or Chapter 13 Bankruptcy instantly triggers one of the most powerful injunctions available, the Discharge Injunction.
 This injunction, provided by 11 U.S.C.
 524, is one of the most powerful debt tools in America.

-Anyone who violates the Discharge Injunction may be liable for actual damages, punitive damages, attorney fees, and costs.
-For instance, a few years ago Countrywide refused to obey a Bankruptcy Discharge and continued to send mortgage statements to one of our clients.
+Anyone who violates the Discharge Injunction, may be liable for actual damages, punitive damages, attorney fees, and costs.
+For instance, a few years ago Countrywide refused to obey a Bankruptcy Discharge.
+And continued to send mortgage statements to one of our clients.
 Despite repeated requests by Doan Law to have Countrywide Cease and Desist the unlawful conduct, Countrywide refused.
-Attorney Michael Doan then filed suit against Countrywide and Attorney Shawn Doan argued the case.
-Judge Meyers awarded over $55,000.00 in sanctions against Countrywide and an additional $500 per month sanction against Countrywide until compliance was reached.
+Attorney Michael Doan then filed suit against Countrywide.
+Attorney Shawn Doan argued the case.
+Judge Meyers awarded over $55,000.00 in sanctions against Countrywide.
+An additional $500 per month sanction against Countrywide until compliance was reached.

 The San Diego Bankruptcy Attorneys of the Doan Law Firm, California’s Largest Family of Attorneys, Specializing in Bankruptcy, and Non-Bankruptcy Alternatives.

 At Doan Law our Bankruptcy Attorneys will answer all your Chapter 7 and Chapter 13 Bankruptcy questions.
 Call us now to meet with one of our expert bankruptcy attorneys, at any of our San Diego Bankruptcy offices, call (760) 450-3333.